-Roots and Rhythms is a music management and booking agency operating from Lisboa, PT.
+Roots and Rhythms is a music management and booking agency based in Lisboa, PT.

 Roots and Rhythms emerged in the fall of 2001.We are a company working in BOOKING, MANAGEMENT and PROMOTION of Artists and Events.

 Prior to setting up our company, we have been involved in show business for more than a decade, being involved in big events such as EXPO98 ( jazz and worldmusic), and also worked in other entertainment areas, such as Cinema, TV Shows,Advertising and Management of Cultural Projects.

 We have also been active in providing entertainment solutions for Corporate clients.